footcricket05/Pixie/README.md

 3. To exit the assistant, simply say "exit" or "bye," and it will bid you farewell.

-## Commands 🗣️
+## Supported Commands 🗣️

-Pixel Voice Assistant supports a variety of voice commands, including but not limited to:
+Pixie Voice Assistant supports various voice commands, including but not limited to:

 - Asking for the time and date ⏰📅
 - Searching Google 🔍